Have you ever thought of adding e-recruiting to your overall recruitment strategy?

 - identifying the best candidates.

-The candidate's experience begins as soon as he or she starts looking for a job.
-The latter will try to evaluate, through information found on the web, the values of your company and its HR management during recruitment, working contexts, and leave management.
+The candidate's experience begins as soon as they start looking for a job.
+More likely than not, they’ll try to evaluate, through information found on the web, your company values, and its HR management during recruitment, day-to-day work, and leave management.

-This is why it is important to have a good employer brand across social media platforms and with your employees, who are ambassadors of your brand.
+This is why it’s important to have a good employer brand image across all of your social media accounts, and, more importantly, with your employees, who are the ambassadors of your brand.

-By highlighting your employer brand (corporate culture, strategy, values, etc.), you attract candidates who are not only interested in the position but also tempted to join the collective adventure offered by your company.
+By highlighting your employer brand (corporate culture, strategy, values, etc.), you attract candidates who aren’t just interested in the position but also tempted to join the collective adventure offered by your company.

-Similar to inbound marketing, inbound recruiting will allow you to attract more qualified job candidates and make them come to you rather than go looking for them.
+Similar to inbound marketing, inbound recruiting will allow you to attract more qualified candidates and make them come to you rather than having to go look for them.

 To stand out from the competition, we recommend personalizing your exchanges with candidates at each stage of the recruitment process (making contact, test phase, follow-up, etc.).
 And do not forget that they are also potential customers: a bad candidate experience impacts their consumption and their overall relationship with the company.